jsharpna/jsharpna.github.io/_posts/2022-06-20-data-science-workflow.markdown

 ### EC2 setup

 I consolidate my EC2 setup using `.ssh/Config`, this greatly reduces my setup time.
 First, I fire up an EC2 instance, using an AMI such as one of the Deep Learning community images.
-I generate or use an existing key-pair `pem` file, and add it to my `~/.ssh` folder.
+I generate or use an existing key-pair `pem` file, and add it to my `~/.ssh` folder on my local machine.
 I copy my Public IP, it looks like `ec2-[IP].compute.1.amazonaws.com`, but may differ.
 Then I add this to my `~/.ssh/Config`:

 ```
 Host EC2dev